otsob/wmn4j/README.md

 ## Versioning

-Wmn4j is still in the beta phase.
-The released beta versions of wmn4j are available on [Maven central](https://search.maven.org/artifact/org.wmn4j/wmn4j).
+Wmn4j is still in the alpha phase.
+The released versions of wmn4j are available on [Maven central](https://search.maven.org/artifact/org.wmn4j/wmn4j).

 ## Authors